cellravel/.github/profile/README.md

 ## 🌱 What's Coming Up?

-We are in the early stages of developing educational content and potentially research initiatives.
+We are in the early stages of developing educational content and potentially research initiatives for the open source community.
 Our focus will be on providing high-quality educational resources and eventually launching collaborative research projects.
 Stay tuned as we prepare to kick off our activities in the near future.

 ## 🚀 Explore Our Projects